 Our next pre-registered hypothesis focused on the effects of gender on decisions to prepare.
 Thus, all subsequent analyses focus on the subset of participants that were assigned to the preparation condition (N = 571).

-We do not replicate the effect found in both previous studies of gender on the decision to practice multiplication problems, INSERT MODEL (03: exploratory2).
+We do not replicate the effect found in both previous studies of gender on the decision to practice multiplication problems, INSERT MODEL (03: exploratory2); instead we find XXX.
 However, this discrepancy could be explained by the lower number of participants in the preparation condition relative to previous studies given the random assignment to condition.
 For this reason, we may have had less power in estimating the effects of gender on the choice to prepare.
 It is also possible that differences in the design of this study relative to the previous two studies drove the differences, which will be further explored in the discussion section.

 We also explored how many practice problems were left empty as a measure of preparation, and like previous studies, did not find an effect of gender, INSERT MODEL.
 Finally, we tested whether the number of practice rounds differed across genders, and unlike previous studies, did not find evidence for this hypothesis, INSERT MODEL.
 There are a few possible explanations that we did not replicate the effect of gender on the number of practice rounds chosen, which will be explored further in the discussion section.